 Taking Action

 If you suspect an Invasive Shot Hole Borer infestation, immediate action is critical.
 Trees can often be saved through targeted applications of insecticides and fungicides, (when necessary) if the infestation is caught early enough.
-However, severely infected trees may need to be removed promptly to prevent them from becoming breeding grounds for these pests.
+However, severely infected trees may need to be removed promptly to prevent them from becoming breeding trees for these pests.

 The Road Ahead